 Pumpkin Cheesecake Pancakes are fluffy and flavorful.
-Perfect combination for breakfast and dessert, and loaded with creamy cheesecake bites.
+The perfect combination for breakfast and dessert, and loaded with creamy cheesecake bites.

 Pumpkin Cheesecake Pancakes

 These Pumpkin Cheesecake Pancakes are one of the best breakfasts I have had in a while.
-Fluffy, with a fabulous pumpkin spice flavor, the pancakes are amazing drenched in maple syrup and topped with vanilla bean yogurt.
+They are fluffy, with a fabulous pumpkin spice flavor, and topped with maple syrup.

-Now, the best part about these pancakes are the actual cheesecake bites!
-The pancakes are LOADED with creamy cheesecake bites that melt in your mouth!
-Combine that with the irresistible pumpkin flavor and these become a must try during the fall season.
+Now, the best part about these pancakes is the actual cheesecake bites!
+They are LOADED with creamy cheesecake bites that melt in your mouth!
+Combine that with the irresistible pumpkin flavor and these become a must-try during the fall season.